-Polycystic Ovary Syndrome is the name for a collection of hormonal symptoms that affect 10 to 20% of women to varying degrees.
+Polycystic Ovary Syndrome is the name for a collection of hormonal symptoms that affect 10 to 20% of biologically female people to varying degrees.
 It isn’t always easy to have an accurate diagnosis and the advice given for treatment is often limited.
-Women can have a difficult time trying to sort this out so this is a brief guide to asking the right questions and knowing if the answers are also on the right track.
+People can have a difficult time trying to sort this out so this is a brief guide to asking the right questions and knowing if the answers are also on the right track.

-International Guidelines for Polycystic Ovary Syndrome were published in 2018.
-They can be accessed on the website for the Monash University Centre for Health Research and Implementation, along with helpful videos and resources. www.monash.edu This is the source of the current scientific evidence for PCOS and clarifies issues around diagnosis, menstruation, fertility, mood and so on that traditionally women and their GP’s have struggled to untangle.
+International Guidelines for Polycystic Ovary Syndrome were published in 2018 and more recently updated.
+They can be accessed on the website for the Monash University Centre for Health Research and Implementation, along with helpful videos and resources. www.monash.edu This is the source of the current accepted scientific evidence for PCOS and clarifies issues around diagnosis, menstruation, fertility, mood and so on that traditionally people and their GP’s have struggled to untangle.
 One resource available is a GP tool for doctors that you can download and take to your medical appointment to discuss your symptoms and options more fully.
+They are weight biased though so I dont agree with all recommendations.

 Lifestyle change separate to weight is the basis of all treatments.
 One part of the guideline I like is the one that says there is no one diet for the treatment of PCOS.
 There are many ways of eating that suit your tastes and lifestyle that will help with managing your hormones.

 Be careful though.
 Overall the guideline is weight focused which reflects the weight bias and stigma that is such a part of our research and culture.
-On the other hand a broader picture of health that includes mood, body image and eating disorder awareness has made it into the guidelines.
+On the other hand a broader picture of health that includes mood, body image and eating disorder awareness has almost made it into the guidelines.
 Find your best pathway that builds your body and self respect, ensuring you are not caught in a harmful diet and weight based treatment trap.